makerdao/governance-manual/parameters-index/param-auction-duration-flap.md

 The `Auction Duration (Flap)` parameter allows Maker Governance to adjust the maximum duration for auctions in order to ensure robust keeper participation.

 ## Trade-offs
 The `Auction Duration (Flap)` makes a trade-off between ensuring enough time for keepers to deploy their capital while limiting market risk for keepers.
 A larger `Auction Duration (Flap)` gives keepers more time to participate in auctions.
 A smaller `Auction Duration (Flap)` means that keepers are less likely to be affected by negative price movements of the MKR Token during the auction process.
-Maximizing the number of particiipating bidders results in more efficient auctions and more MKR being burned.
+Maximizing the number of participating bidders results in more efficient auctions and more MKR being burned.

 However, an `Auction Duration (Flap)` that is too large could result in a situation where there are many auctions happening simultaneously.
 If the `Auction Duration (Flap)` is too small, then keepers may not have sufficient time to organize their resources and place bids.
 Either of these situations could result in inefficient auctions that reduce the amount of MKR that can be burned.